BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 # Gordian Envelope Use Cases: Data Distribution

-Gordian Envelopes can be used to support a wide variety of data-distribution use cases, covering everything from agriculture and supply chain to healthcare and telecommunication.
-They are the most useful when there is data that should be used in different ways by different people with different permissions, different needs, and different regulations.
-For example, healthcare records are extreme sensitive and contain a large amount of personally identifiable information.
+Gordian Envelopes can be used to support [a wide variety of data-distribution use cases](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases.md#other-data-distribution-use-cases), covering everything from agriculture and supply chain to healthcare and telecommunication.
+They are the most useful when there is data that should be used in different ways by different people who have different permissions, different needs, and/or different regulations.

+For example, healthcare records are extremely sensitive and contain a large amount of personally identifiable information.
 A patient will want to have complete records of everything, as will a primary care physician.
 A pharmacist would need to see a much smaller set of information, related only to prescriptions; for a prescription that has no drug-interaction dangers, they might only need to see a single prescription.
 Meanwhile, laws such as HIPAA (in the US) and GDPR (in the EU) make various data toxic: no one will want to have access to it unless they must.
-Gordian Envelopes can use elision to minimize everyone's views of their data while simultaneously using authentication to assure everyone that the entirety of the data is unchanged.
+Gordian Envelopes can use elision to minimize everyone's views of their data while simultaneously using authentication to assure everyone that the entirety of the data is valid and unchanged.

 ## Data Use Case Table of Contents

-The following use cases

-Gordian Envelope can be used in data use cases to reveal structured information, but the privacy-prospecting aspects of the Envelope can offer considerable expansion beyond simple display of information.
-Signatures allow data to be authenticated, even if it's removed from the original source.
-They can also allow additional metadata introduced by the server to be authenticated.
+The following use cases focus on a fundamentally simple idea: the distribution of user-information data on the internet.
+In doing so, they imagine a next-generation privacy-protection data-distribution app that builds on projects such as [Finger](https://datatracker.ietf.org/doc/html/rfc1288) and [WebFinger](https://www.rfc-editor.org/rfc/rfc7033).
+The use cases are all progressive, building on top of each other.
+The first set focuses on public data, but demonstrates the advantage of authentication.
+The second focuses on private data that is partially or entirely elided.
+A final section then discusses how herd privacy use cases from other sections could equally be applied here.

 * [Part One: Public CryptFinger](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Data.md#part-one-public-cryptfinger)
    * [#1: Carmen Makes Basic Info Available (Structured Data)](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Data.md#1-carmen-makes-basic-info-available-structured-data)